Skip to content

 AMBER #E6A020 foreground on #000000 background by default — selectable between three phosphor schemes (AMBER / WHITE / GREEN) via the SYS-tab aesthetic-mode picker per ADR-0034 (as amended 2026-06-13 per ADR-0036).
 The grid is single-foreground at any given moment; inversion (fg/bg swap) provides the semantic “second color.”
 The font is Press Start 2P 8×8 plus a CP437 box-drawing subset for layout work.
 See software/api-reference/grammars/character-set.md for the full glyph set, the KN-86 Code Page (extended for ADR-0036), and the planned ~2,000-glyph Unicode subset (Layer 2).

-Native framebuffer rendering means there is no 12×24 logical cell, no 8×8-with-padding step, and no letterbox — glyphs blit directly to /dev/fb0 at the per-region integer scale per ADR-0036.
+Native framebuffer rendering means there is no 12×24 logical cell, no 8×8-with-padding step, and no letterbox — glyphs blit directly into the RGB565 surface at the per-region integer scale per ADR-0036.

 The Elecrow runs off the KN-86 main 5 V rail from the Waveshare UPS Module 3S (ADR-0038) — it is the dominant load on that rail.
 Power topology lives in power.md.
 Because the display is now on the battery, backlight dim/blank during nOSh soft-idle is the highest-leverage runtime saving; it is a Pi-driven HDMI command, not a hardware switch.